BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 #### SET

 Sets a key to the given value.
 Already set keys will be overridden.
-You can also add new config entries by adding them to the "_config.yml_" resource file.
+Only use this to modify existing keys.
+Adding new ones can be done easier by just adding them to your config's resource file.
-The new key will automatically be added to the users existing config.
-For such simple cases the patcher is not needed.
+The new key will then be added automatically to the users existing config.

 ``` YAML title="Syntax"
 - type: SET